 Since 2014, Fundrise investors have seen returns of 8-12%.
 Remember, there’s no guarantee on that, but those are pretty good rates considering what $500 in a savings account would yield.

-To learn more, read Fundrise Review 2019: Commercial Real Estate Investing for All.
+Go here to learn more: Fundrise Review: Commercial Real Estate Investing for All

 8. Try peer-to-peer lending

 P2P lending as it’s often called is a way to crowdsource funds that people might not qualify for through a traditional lender.
 With a P2P lending company like Lending Club, you can fund a number of loans, like:

 - Debt consolidation

 The premise is actually pretty cool because it’s disrupting the current institution that many people with zero to bad credit can’t buy into.

 But, what about the risk?

 The annual default rate with Lending Club is around 6-7% annually, and Lending Club does assess the risk of each investment for you.
 It’s also suggested that you invest in a number of different loans to mitigate your risks.

 A CD ladder is when you stagger several different CD so that they mature at different times.
 They’re definitely for the risk-averse, and the idea is that you keep your money pretty liquid while earning slightly more interest than you would with a savings account.